-People can’t click through to your practice website if they can’t find the link.
-So, put it everywhere that makes sense.
+People can’t click through to your website if they can’t find the link.
+So, put your website link everywhere that makes sense.
 A few examples:

 - Your About tab